Information about plants & gardens for Brisbane & Qld

 Double Allamanda Double Allamanda Double Allamanda

 It is not clear if the double cultivars referred to by various authorities as 'Floreoplena', 'Stansills's Double' and 'Halley's Comet' are different or simply different names for the same plant.
-This plant may be one (or all) of these.
-The flowers are smaller than the common It/they derive from Allamanda cathartica 'Williamsii' which is a single flower.
-However, the double is sometimes called 'Williamsii', too.
+The plants pictured may be one (or all) of these.
+It/they derive from Allamanda cathartica 'Williamsii', which is a single flower.
+However, the double form is sometimes called 'Williamsii', too.
+The flowers are smaller than the common type.

 Allamanda cathartica Williamsii Allamanda cathartica Williamsii Allamanda cathartica Williamsii